 Why aren’t risk-based contracts more popular?

-That’s the question that led the American Physicians’ Group’s (APG) formation of the “Risk Evaluation Task Force,” which met recently in Washington, D.C.
-This was an opportunity for high-performance medical groups and health systems to engage with national thought leaders and representatives from the Center for Medicare and Medicaid Innovation (CMMI) on this pressing question.
+That’s the question that led to the American Physicians’ Group’s (APG) formation of the “Risk Evaluation Task Force.”
+This group unites high-performance medical groups and health systems to engage with national thought leaders and representatives from the Center for Medicare and Medicaid Innovation (CMMI) on this pressing question.

 Many physicians — you may very well be one of them — have invested heavily in time, technology, and people to enhance their ability to perform in value-based and risk contracts, only to be frustrated by the few takers in the payer arena.
 A mere 14 percent of Medicare Advantage contracts include downside risk, which brings the greatest reward for those who deliver high-quality care and meet performance measures.
 Without these high-value contracts, the losses required by infrastructure investments can be devastating.
 Case in point: notice the significant number of medical groups that needed financial rescue over the last few years.